IIlllII/bitbreeds-webrtc/README.md

 bitbreeds webrtc is __experimental__ and not even close to complete and __not__ ready for any kind serious use.

 ### How to run
 #### Run locally.

-Main class `com.bitbreeds.webrtc.example.DatachannelServer` will start a websocket server on port 8443.
+Main class `com.bitbreeds.webrtc.example.DatachannelServer` will start a server on port 8443 accepting websocket connections.

 Then run `./web/index.html` in firefox to connect to the server, share candicates and using WebRTC.
 If it works it should say _ONMESSAGE_

 #### Run on a server
-If you build webrtc-example, you can start the _webrtc-example-1.0-SNAPSHOT-capsule.jar_ like this (make sure you point _-Dcom.bitbreeds.keystore_ to a keystore that exists):
+If you build webrtc-example, you can start the _webrtc-example-<version-with-deps>-.jar_ like this (make sure you point _-Dcom.bitbreeds.keystore_ to a keystore that exists):

 Using the default keystore in src/resources.
 ONLY FOR TESTING.
 ```